Leipzig

-Leipzig (Note: /ˈlaɪpsɪɡ, -sɪx/ LYPE-sig-,_--sikh, /de/; Leibz'sch; Lipsk) is the most populous city in the German state of Saxony.
-The city has a population of 628,718 inhabitants as of 2023.
+Leipzig (Note: /ˈlaɪpsɪɡ, -sɪx/ LYPE-sig-,_--sikh, /de/; Leibz'sch) is the most populous city in the German state of Saxony.
+The city has a population of 633,592 residents as of 31 December 2025.
 It is the eighth-largest city in Germany and is part of the Central German Metropolitan Region.
 Leipzig is located about 150 km southwest of Berlin, in the southernmost part of the North German Plain (the Leipzig Bay), at the confluence of the White Elster and its tributaries Pleiße and Parthe.

 Leipzig has been a trade city since at least the time of the Holy Roman Empire.
 Via Regia and the Via Imperii, two important medieval trade routes, intersected here, marking the city's economic importance.
 The Leipzig Trade Fair dates back to 1190.
 Between 1764 and 1945, the city was a centre of publishing.
 After the Second World War, Leipzig remained a major urban centre in East Germany.
-But overall, because of isolation behind the Iron Curtain, its cultural and economic importance declined.
-Events in Leipzig in 1989 played a significant role in precipitating the fall of communism in Central and Eastern Europe, mainly through demonstrations starting from St. Nicholas Church.
+Events in Leipzig in 1989 played a significant role in precipitating the fall of Communism in Europe, mainly through demonstrations starting from St. Nicholas Church.
 Since the early 2000s, Leipzig has experienced substantial transformation, marked by urban and economic revitalisation as well as the modernisation of its transport infrastructure.

 Leipzig is home to one of the oldest universities in Europe (Leipzig University).
-It is the main seat of the German National Library, the seat of the German Music Archive, as well as of the German Federal Administrative Court.
+It is the main seat of the German National Library, and the seat of the German Music Archive and the German Federal Administrative Court.
 Leipzig Zoo is one of the most modern zoos in Europe and as of 2018 ranks first in Germany and second in Europe.
 Leipzig's late-19th-century Gründerzeit architecture consists of around 12,500 buildings.
 The city's central railway terminus Leipzig Hauptbahnhof is Europe's largest railway station measured by floor area.
 Since Leipzig City Tunnel came into operation in 2013, it has formed the centrepiece of the S-Bahn Mitteldeutschland (S-Bahn Central Germany) public transit system, Germany's largest S-Bahn network.

 Leipzig has long been a major centre for music, including classical and modern dark wave.
 The Thomanerchor (English: St. Thomas Choir of Leipzig), a boys' choir, was founded in 1212.
 The Leipzig Gewandhaus Orchestra, established in 1743, is one of the oldest symphony orchestras in the world.
-Several well-known composers lived and worked in Leipzig, including Johann Sebastian Bach (1723 to 1750), Felix Mendelssohn (1835 to 1847), and Richard Wagner, born in 1813.
+Several well-known composers lived and worked in Leipzig, including Johann Sebastian Bach, Felix Mendelssohn, and Richard Wagner.
 The University of Music and Theatre "Felix Mendelssohn Bartholdy" was founded in 1843.
 The Oper Leipzig, one of the most prominent opera houses in Germany, was founded in 1693.
 During a stay in Gohlis, which is now part of the city, Friedrich Schiller wrote his poem "Ode to Joy".